-At Arthur Dental, our Arthur dentists use dental crowns to correct significant tooth damage and prevent further deterioration.
+Our Arthur dentists use dental crowns to correct significant tooth damage and prevent further deterioration at our dental clinic.

 What is a Dental Crown?